 Towards the end of the month, before entering Eid Al Fitr, it is a good idea to create promotions especially for personal care and fashion products, as the demand for these categories rises.
 Insider’s gamification products are a great way to differentiate your deals during the high-promotion season while entertaining your customers with fun and engaging widgets.
 Insider’s partners report that gamified coupon templates increase conversions significantly when compared to conventional discount widgets.

-With Insider’s scratch coupon, you can trigger curiosity among visitors and encourage them to scratch the box to access their discount code.
+With Insider’s scratch coupon, trigger curiosity and encourage visitors to play to access their discount code.

 5- Do Not Underestimate the Power of Bundles